Berelain sur Paendrag Paeron

 - Adorkable: At least when she is trying to propose to Perrin until he hits her with a Big Damn Shutup Kiss.

 - Animal Motifs: Falcon (see Meaningful Rename).
-The name suits her temper, majesty and Cleopatra Nose, and she takes that form while trapped in tel'aran'rhiod.
+The name suits her temper, majesty and nose, and she takes that form while trapped in tel'aran'rhiod.

 - Badass in Distress: While held prisoner by the Shaido.